 --- Lack of access to formal credit maintaining cooperatives under-developed; this issue was by-passed through credit support from unions (coffee and tef) but overall remained a major issue for FV development

---- More emphasis should have been put on supporting the federal institutions for creating project’s results ownership and empowering the relevant institutions involved in agrobiodiversity conservation
+--- More emphasis through EBI should have been put on supporting the federal institutions for creating project’s results ownership and empowering the relevant institutions involved in agrobiodiversity conservation (e.g. starting with a permanent inter-ministerial [agro]-biodiversity platform for discussion)

 +++ Adding value to FV commercialisation (e.g. branding, certification, by-product commercialisation…) is an effective approach to ensure FV conservation through commercialisation